 The first line of treatment of ACS is sedation and paralysis to relax the abdominal wall, evacuation of intestinal contents, drainage of ascites or other intra-abdominal or retroperitoneal fluid collections, and optimizing systemic pressure.
 If the blood pressure is reasonable, you want to off-load the excess fluid via diuresis.
 If these more conservative treatments fail, decompressive laparotomy is necessary.

-You can find the Boston Globe story on this case here.
+You can find the State Journal-Register story on this case here.